- Protects 250,000 hectares of high conservation priority tropical and swamp forest, reducing emissions by 100 million tonnes of CO2 over 30 years.

 - Creates new economic and educational activities and safeguards forest communities’ traditional, spiritual, and cultural values.

-The Congo Basin project protects over 250,000 acres of critical bonobo and forest elephant habitat within the world’s second-largest intact rainforest, the Congo.
+The Congo Basin project protects over 250,000 hectares of critical bonobo and forest elephant habitat within the world’s second-largest intact rainforest, the Congo.
 It empowers communities in one of the world’s most impoverished countries by creating a pathway to low-carbon economic development, agricultural and economic diversification, education, and healthcare.
 Without its presence, the area would likely be leased to foreign logging and mining companies.

 A mix of tropical and swamp forests, these areas are part of the globally significant Lac Tele-Lac Tumba landscape, one of the most important wetlands in the world and the largest freshwater area on the African continent.